What is chronic fatigue?

 No More Profound Fatigue

-Dr. Kotsanis and his staff at Kotsanis Institute combine traditional mainstream medical care with complementary medical treatment methods for a dynamic, individualized approach to health.
-This is especially true for medical conditions, like chronic fatigue, that present like so many other illnesses, Dr. Kotsanis will strive to help you feel better and find new ways to have more energy so that you can live your best life.
-Make an appointment to see Dr. Kotsanis at his office in Grapevine, TX to dicuss your chronic fatigue symptoms and learn about your treatment options.
+Our staff at Kotsanis Institute combine traditional mainstream medical care with complementary medical treatment methods for a dynamic, individualized approach to health.
+This is especially true for medical conditions, like chronic fatigue, that present like so many other illnesses, we will strive to help you feel better and find new ways to have more energy so that you can live your best life.
+Make an appointment at our office in Grapevine, TX to discuss your chronic fatigue symptoms and learn about your treatment options.